Theory on new fractional operators using normalization and probability tools

 We focus on the one hand on the Caputo operator $D={}^C\!
 D^\alpha$, for fractional order $\alpha\in (0,1)$, due to its accepted used in the literature and its good properties when working with initial states, power series, and Laplace transforms in differential equations.
 It satisfies ${}^C\!
 D^{0^+} x(t)=x(t)-x(0)$ and, for fractional differential equations, $|x'(0)|=\infty$ and units time$^{-\alpha}$.
-The infinite rate of change of the dynamics at $t=0$ may be a problem when dealing with Caputo models, hence the need of rescaling.
+The infinite rate of change of the dynamics at $t=0$ and the fractional units may be a problem when dealing with Caputo models, hence the need of rescaling.
 The normalization gives rise to the L-fractional derivative, ${}^L\!
 D^\alpha$, suggested a few years ago in the context of geometry and mechanics~\cite{lazo_linear,lazo_linear2} and recently studied from the mathematical-analysis point of view~\cite{arx_jo,aml_jo}.
 We aim at generalizing the L-fractional operator, from its probabilistic interpretation as the expectation of a certain beta-distributed delay.
 Albeit not the subject of our contribution, the Riemann-Liouville derivative can also be rescaled, by employing the $\Lambda$-fractional operator~\cite{lambda1}.
 On the other hand, besides Caputo operators, we also devote work to operators with bounded kernels, also named non-singular.
 The normalization of operators with bounded kernels may circumvent some of the (right) critiques to their use, such as the inconsistency at zero or the lack of inverse integral operator~\cite{dieth}.
 We examine the usual exponential and Mittag-Leffler kernels.